IAIK/sweb/userspace/data/README.txt

-All files in this folder (userspace/data) are copied to the SWEB minix partition, into the /user_progs folder.
+All files in this folder (userspace/data) are copied to the SWEB minix partition.